timgoalen/timgoalen-portfolio/README.md

 ![Image of the navigation bar](documentation/desktop-navbar.png)

 - A fixed navigation bar is available on every page.
-- Clicking a link takes the user to the desired page section with a smooth scroll effect, and triggers an opacity transition in the selected section, via a `:target` pseudo-class selector.
+- Clicking a link takes the user to the desired page section with a smooth-scroll effect, and triggers an opacity transition in the selected section, via a `:target` pseudo-class selector.
 - The text turns blue as the cursor hovers over it, and remains blue after being clicked to indicate the users current position within the page.

 ### Mobile Navigation Menu